AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/job-aids.md

 ## Withdraw/re-publish job aids {#withdrawrepublishjobaids}

-Under Administrator login, click Job Aids in the left pane to access job aids.
+Under Administrator login, click **Job Aids** in the left pane to access job aids.

-You can withdraw a published job aid by clicking settings icon adjacent to the job aid and choosing Withdraw.
+You can withdraw a published job aid by clicking settings icon adjacent to the job aid and selecting **Withdraw**.

 ![](assets/withdraw-job-aids-admin.png)

+*Manage Job Aids*

 View withdrawn job aids by clicking the Withdrawn tab.
 You can re-publish the withdrawn jobs by clicking settings icon and choosing Publish.
 Click Preview in settings to preview the job aid in the player.